 If our pancreas has a chemical imbalance, we seek treatment.
 If our kidneys are not physiologically working right, we seek treatment.
 When our most complex organ, the brain, is not physiologically working right or has a chemical imbalance, for some reason we ignore or hide it.
-May is Mental Health Month; an opportunity to break the negative stigma that surrounds mental illness and promote the well-being of the whole child.
+World Mental Health Awareness Day is an opportunity to break the negative stigma that surrounds mental illness and promote the well-being of the whole child.

 Mental health conditions are far more common among teens than most people would imagine.
 In fact, one in five youth ages 13 to 18 have or will develop a serious mental illness.